 Am I at risk of a stillbirth?

-Factors that increase the risk of a stillbirth are alcohol use, drug abuse and cigarette smoking.
+Factors that increase the risk of a stillbirth are alcohol use, drug abuse, and cigarette smoking.
 Obesity and a history of a previous stillbirth also increase a woman’s risk.
 Women who have certain medical conditions, such as diabetes or high blood pressure, face an increased chance of stillbirth, especially if these conditions aren’t under control.
 Girls under the age of 15 and women older than their mid-30s also have an increased risk of stillbirth.

 How do I know if I will have a stillbirth?

-There may be no warning signals.
+There may be no warning signs.

 If you're at risk of a stillbirth or if you experience decreased foetal movements, your doctor or midwife may arrange certain tests to make sure that your baby is healthy.
-These tests may include ultrasound and a cardiotocograph or CTG.
+These tests may include ultrasound and a cardiotocograph (CTG).
 The CTG involves putting a belt with a foetal monitor around your abdomen to record the foetal heartbeat on a strip of paper.